Criminal Diversion Programs: Tarrant County’s Deferred Prosecution Program (DPP)

 - You were between 17-24 years old at the time of the offense.

 - You have never before been convicted of or placed on community supervision for any offense that is a Class B misdemeanor or greater and you do not have any juvenile adjudications.

 - You are not part of the mental health priority population.

 - You test negative for controlled substances at the time of your application.

 - You have not previously participated in DPP

 Also, keep in mind that you will be disqualified if your case is related to gang activity, or you have multiple pending cases not arising from the same incident or if you are charged with a case while on bond.

 Additionally, there is a strict deadline for application submission.
-Your attorney must submit your application, along with all application materials, within 90 days of your case being filed.
+Your Family law attorney in Fort Worth must submit your application, along with all application materials, within 90 days of your case being filed.
 Because of this deadline, it is extremely important that you consult with an attorney as soon as possible following arrest.